 Here's what I learned about work-life balance, finding fulfillment, and why salary isn't everything.

-Here’s the rundown of my three jobs in three years – and what I learned from each.
+Here’s the rundown of the three times I switched jobs in three years – and what I learned from each position.

 The Resume Builder Job